Executive Director- Stephanie Ahart

-Deputy Director- Amanda Filippelli.
-During her 11 years with HRDF, Amanda has worked on several programs that focus on assisting individuals with disabilities, and you may have seen her teaching CPR and First Aid out in the field.
-Through the acquisition of a variety of funding streams, Amanda has assisted HRDF in expanding programs in her capacity as Grant and Communications Coordinator, and we are pleased to have her in this new role.
-Contact Amanda at firstname.lastname@example.org
+During her 13 years with HRDF, Amanda’s main career focus has centered on the development and implementation of programs that assist individuals with disabilities.
+You may also catch her teaching CPR/First Aid or talking enthusiastically about careers in the community.
+Through the acquisition of a variety of funding streams, Amanda has assisted HRDF in expanding programs a great deal over the years.
+She resides in Morgantown with her husband Nicholas and their 2 cats, Hobbes and Sweetpea.
+Contact Amanda at email@example.com.

 Human Resource Development Foundation, Inc. (HRDF) was incorporated in 1967, as a social arm of the West Virginia AFL-CIO, for the purpose of providing economically disadvantaged West Virginians opportunities for self-sufficiency and improved living conditions.
 HRDF, one of the largest non-profit organizations in West Virginia, has continually met this mission by successfully assisting thousands of West Virginians through advocacy, empowerment, and the successful administration of a wide variety of employment, occupational skill training and educational programs.
 As a mission driven organization, HRDF continually develops multitudes of new and innovative approaches to assist the states disadvantaged through federally and state funded programs and through the development of extensive networks and collaborative efforts with other agencies, organizations, and private sector businesses throughout the state.